European stocks extend drop after U.S. inflation data

 News that German lawmakers had voted to back a third bailout for Greece had little positive effect, with the focus firmly on fears of a fresh slowdown for the global economy as China battles with plunging exports and white-knuckle stock-market moves.

-The pan-European FTSEurofirst 300 index, which has just suffered its worst week in more than a month, closed down 1.8 percent.
-The euro zone’s blue-chip Euro STOXX 50 index was also down 1.9 percent.
+The pan-European FTSEurofirst 300 index, which has just suffered its worst week in more than a month, was down 1.2 percent at 1435 GMT.
+The euro zone’s blue-chip Euro STOXX 50 index was also down 1.2 percent.

-Carlsberg was one of the worst performers on the FTSEurofirst, falling 9.2 percent after cutting its profit forecast.
-The stock marked its worst one-day fall in four years.
+Carlsberg was the worst performer on the FTSEurofirst, falling 10 percent after cutting its profit forecast.
+The stock was set to mark its worst one-day fall in four years.

 Miner and commodities trader Glencore sank to an all-time low after profits fell on a slide in metal and oil prices.
 The company said capital spending next year was expected to be lower than this year.